 - reduced risk for certain types of cancer

 You may be wondering: How do low-carb diets work?
-And why do I feel better on a low-carb diet?
+Why do I feel better on a low-carb diet?

 Additionally, while many of us follow a high-carb, low-fat diet loaded with processed foods, added sugar and extra calories, the low-carb diet plan eliminates many of these harmful ingredients and prioritizes nutritious, whole foods instead.

-So how many carbs on a low-carb diet should you be eating?
-And how many carbs should a woman eat daily to lose weight?
+How many carbs on a low-carb diet should you eat?
+How many carbs should a woman eat daily to lose weight fast?

-Although these amounts can vary quite a bit depending on which type of low-carb diet plan you follow, most involve restricting carb intake to less than 30–40 percent of total daily calories.
+Although these amounts can vary quite a bit depending on which type of low-carb diet plan you follow, most involve restricting carb intake to less than 30 percent to 40 percent of total daily calories.

 Different Types of Low-Carb Diets